-The City received a total of \$1,045,687 in CDBG-CV grant funds to fund activities that prevent, prepare for and respond to the COVID-19 pandemic.
-In PY 2020, the City expended \$205,887 in CDBG-CV funds towards economic development to assist small businesses that were negatively affected by the pandemic.
-This program was the Capital for Change program which provides small business emergency grants to assist businesses in Meriden as they cope with the financial hardships due to the coronavirus.
+The City received a total of \$1,045,687 in CDBG-CV grant funds to fund activities that prevent, prepare for and respond (PPR) to the COVID-19 pandemic.
+In PY 2021, the City expended \$73,394 in CDBG-CV funds towards public services for LMI residents and economic development to assist small businesses that were negatively affected by the pandemic.
+This CV economic development program was the Capital for Change program which provides small business emergency grants to assist businesses in Meriden as they cope with the financial hardships due to the coronavirus.